 In 1975 Man Friday, starring Peter O'Toole was filmed here, you can see the north area in this video on Youtube.

-I returned the same way I took to Sayulita, and searched for Playa Burros between Punta de Mita and Destiladeras in the north zone, now with the indications I got from the guys at El Anclote Beach.
+I returned the same way I took to Sayulita and searched for Playa Burros between Punta de Mita and Destiladeras in the north zone, now with the indications I got from the guys at El Anclote Beach.
 I was to look for a Resort called Grand Palladium and take the road to the resort, and just before arriving at the gates, take a dirt road on the left.
 So I did, and parked at a prudent distance from the resort (you don’t need to, there are parking spaces along the dirt road) and walked most of the way.

-At the end of the dirt road you walk into the jungle, along the path you hop over some broken and downtrodden walls and fences, after some 10 minutes through the lush vegetation (the path is clear), you arrive to a “The Beach”-like opening, the sea, waves and the beach itself.
+At the end of the dirt road you walk into the jungle, along the path you hop over some broken and downtrodden walls and fences, after some 10 minutes through the lush vegetation (the path is clear), you arrive at a “The Beach”-like opening, the sea, waves and the beach itself.
 There were some surfers snoozing under some make-shift palapas, a cute girl taking a nap too and some surfers out on the waves.
 The beach is nice, in some spots quite stony too and it’s not too wide, but it is quite long to the left going towards Bucerías (900 meters).

 There was a lot of wind when I got there too, very quiet, I must have seen a total of 7 people while I was there.
 It is not as active as Sayulita or El Anclote, with that access it’s clear, but I’d say it is a nice beach for younger couples and surfers, of course.
-Playa Burros is not a place to bring your family, unless you are ready for a good hike, also consider that there are NO places to buy drinks or anything else, so pack accordingly.
+Playa Burros is not a place to bring your family unless you are ready for a good hike, also consider that there are NO places to buy drinks or anything else, so pack accordingly.

 Next stop was Destiladeras Beach (between Burros and Bucerias), this time around I was informed I should look for a development called Nahui.
 I had actually seen it on the way to Punta Mita, but I thought it was only that, a real estate development with a big parking lot.

-I parked there around midday and it was really, really hot, a 15 knot hot wind coming in from the South (where’s my windsurf when I need it…).
+I parked there around midday and it was really, really hot, a 15-knot hot wind coming in from the South (where’s my windsurf when I need it…).
 You can see the beach up from the hill where you park, the beach is in two parts separated by a small point, a small stretch of around 200 meters on the left and the main beach on the right that is very long, around 2 kilometers (1.3 miles).
 You walk down the hillside; there are two stretches of stairs to the beach itself.
 The beach is wide, clear sand, soft waves.
 There were quite a few people there and it’s obviously a popular beach, certainly a family friendly playa and quite recommendable.
 There are a few small very rustic stores that offer cold drinks, fish, snacks and very little more.
 If you are picky it’s best to pack your food and drinks before going to Playa Destiladeras.

 The next stop was Bucerias, a small town between La Cruz de Huanacaxtle and Nuevo Vallarta.
 The town it quaint, there’s a small church right beside the plaza and the beach right on the west edge of the plaza itself.
 The beach is quite nice, wide, medium slope, the waves a bit strong.